Drinking regularly, even at low levels, increases your risk of long-term health harm.

 Tertiary students are among our heaviest drinking groups in New Zealand.
 They experience high levels of harm from their drinking.
 This can have a huge impact on their academic success.
 Orientation and other university student events, and student-oriented bars sometimes serve to highlight this.

-This section will guide you through the process of making an objection to the issue or renewal of an off-licence in your community.
+This section will guide you through the process of making an objection to a new or renewal application for an off-licence in your community.

 A licence must be obtained to sell alcohol

-Anyone who wishes to sell or supply alcohol to be consumed off-premise must apply for an off-licence from the local council.
+Anyone who wishes to sell or supply alcohol to be consumed off-premise must apply for an off-licence from the local licensing body.

 Licence applications must be publicly notified